Palash90/site-assets/blogs/iron-learn/iron-learn-9.md

 In my next attempt, I actually achieved a sharper, more detailed reconstruction.

 ## The Rust Comeback
-The idea I implemented in Python showed some fruiful results.
+The idea I implemented in Python showed some fruitful results.
 The success of the Python script rejuvenated me.
 I was ready to take the next challenge.
 I braced myself to pour some energy into the Rust program.
 I would have missed the adventure and the learning if I did not come back to Rust.

-The journey again resumed which were paused for few days.
+The journey again resumed which had been paused for few days.
 I wore the Rustacean hat and it took me another week to put everything in place:
 1. I wrote a separate `Tensor` trait and put all the defined methods in it
 2. I wrote a `CpuTensor` struct and the `Tensor` trait implementation for it
 3. I wrote a `GpuTensor` struct and the `Tensor` trait implementation for it